Skip to main content

 CREATE USER login_name FOR LOGIN login_name with default_schema=schema_name;

--- Create a login user
+-- Create login account

 CREATE LOGIN tapdata WITH password='Tap@123456', default_database=demodata;